minblock/litercoin/doc/benchmarking.md

 Benchmarking
 ============

-Lightercoin Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms (e.g. SHA1, SHA256, SHA512, RIPEMD160), as well as the rolling bloom filter.
+Litercoin Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms (e.g. SHA1, SHA256, SHA512, RIPEMD160), as well as the rolling bloom filter.

 Running
 ---------------------
-After compiling Lightercoin-core, the benchmarks can be run with:
+After compiling Litercoin-core, the benchmarks can be run with:

-    src/bench/bench_Lightercoin
+    src/bench/bench_Litercoin

 The output will look similar to:
 ```